UPDATE 2019 Discipline Hearing dates and times.docx

 Rights and Responsibilities

-The OSA and NSA may, without notice, audit any organization who has been delegated the responsibility to administer discipline to ensure full compliance with these Procedures.
-If an organization fails to administer discipline in accordance with these Procedures the OSA and NSA has the right to:
+Ontario Soccer and NSA may, without notice, audit any organization who has been delegated the responsibility to administer discipline to ensure full compliance with these Procedures.
+If an organization fails to administer discipline in accordance with these Procedures the Ontario Soccer and NSA has the right to:

 - a) intervene to correct the problem

 - b) withdraw the delegation to administer discipline; and

 - c) subject the organization to discipline

 Every Club is responsible for the actions of its Players, Team Officials, Administrators and spectators.
 Every Club and League is required to take all precautions necessary to prevent its Players, Team Officials, Administrators and spectators from threatening or assaulting anyone present at games, and especially the Match Official(s).

 A Governing Organization (Clubs, Leagues, Tournaments) which has jurisdiction over a specific misconduct category may refer a misconduct incident to its higher Governing Organization (NSA).
 If the higher Governing Organization (NSA) determines that the referral is valid, it shall handle the case.